docQodly/docs/docs/language/CollectionClass.md

 You must pay attention to the following conversion issues:

-*	Dates are stored as "yyyy-mm-dd" dates or strings with the "YYYY-MM-DDTHH:mm:ss.SSSZ" format, according to the current "dates inside objects" setting.
+*	dates are stored as "yyyy-mm-dd" dates or strings with the "YYYY-MM-DDTHH:mm:ss.SSSZ" format, according to the current "dates inside objects" setting.
 When converting dates into text prior to storing them in the collection, by default the program takes the local time zone into account.
-You can modify this behavior using the `Dates inside objects` selector of the `SET DATABASE PARAMETER` command.
+You can modify this behavior using the `dates inside objects` selector of the `SET DATABASE PARAMETER` command.
-*	If you pass a time, it is stored as a number of milliseconds (Real).
+*	If you pass a time, it is stored as a number of milliseconds (real).

 #### Example 1